matthias-reis/carda-gatsby/content/articles/2022/05/dream-vision-founder-jan.md

 **Anne:** Do you have a favourite song on the record?

 **Jan:** This is also a tricky question, hah.
 I think I don't have one because I like all the songs, but everything can always be better.
-So, I would say I don't have a favourite song right now.
+But, I would say I don't have a favourite song right now.

 **Anne:** Who would you say are your three biggest influences?